TakuSemba/camembert/README.md

 # camembert
-API server with protocol buffers
+API server with protocol buffers and json

 ## prerequisite